MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/get-microsoft-365-business-premium.md

 # How to get Microsoft 365 Business Premium

-You have several options for getting Microsoft 365 Business Premium for your business.
+When you're ready to get Microsoft 365 Business Premium, you have several options.
 You can:

 - [Try or buy Microsoft 365 Business Premium on your own](#get-microsoft-365-business-premium-on-your-own)